fncbook/fnc/chapter11/stiffness.md

 An A-stable linear multistep method must be implicit and have order of accuracy no greater than 2.
 ::::

-Hence the trapezoid formula is as accurate as we can hope for in the family of A-stable linear multistep methods.
+Hence, the trapezoid formula is as accurate as we can hope for in the family of A-stable linear multistep methods.
 The situation with Runge–Kutta methods is a little different, but not a great deal more favorable; we do not go into the details.

 ## Exercises